sayuru-akash/yshopping-android-application/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project can be used for a verification system where admins can add data manually as they prefer.
+This project can be used to create a shopping application for a supermarket.

 <p align="right">(<a href="#top">back to top</a>)</p>